shwetamadhale/vaers-linking-and-analysis/README.md

-# Symptom Extraction and Linking from VAERS (NLP, Prompting)
+# Symptom Extraction and Linking from VAERS

 A Python-based project that extracts symptoms from VAERS reports using natural language processing (NLP) and machine learning techniques, with a focus on named entity recognition (NER) and entity linking.